quantum-tinkerer/MeanFi/docs/source/tutorial/hubbard_1d.md

 plt.show()
 ```

 We see that at around $U=1$ the gap opens up and the system transitions from a metal to an insulator.
+In order to more accurately determine the size of the gap, we chose to use a denser k-grid for the diagonalization of the mean-field solution.